 Max was also calculating that appointing a Regional Director to such a key role at IH would ensure smooth relations between head office and the other Regional Directors; sadly, we fell a bit short there, as I will describe later!

 So Jean and I moved to Rhode Island in September of 1993, leaving lovely Quito, Ecuador for lovely Pawtuxet Village – both great places to live.
 One illustration of Max’s warm nature came early in my time in Rhode Island.
 He and Isa invited IH staff to their rented house, partly to welcome Jean and I. They hired some local people to put together a traditional clam bake, which was set up in Max’s garden.

 It was fascinating to see how Max spent so much time that afternoon with the people who were managing the clam bake.
 He was friendly, curious, and utterly authentic in his interest in them, and spent as much time with them, and learning all he could about clam baking, as he did with us!
 For all of his undoubted intelligence, it was hard to imagine Alberto Neri behaving that way!

-Quickly it became apparent that Max, and the board, felt that Rhode Island might no longer be the most central location for our global organization.
+Quickly it became apparent that Max, and the board, felt that Rhode Island might not be the most central location for our growing, global organization.

 Plan had been founded in the UK, during the Spanish Civil War, and moved to New York during World War II.
 The subsequent move from New York to Rhode Island had been, I believe, for cost reasons, but in those days the bulk of the organization’s income was from the US, and much of its work was in Latin America.
 So being based in North America made complete sense.